z472421519/BinaryAudit/PoC/NPD/DIR823G/SetMultipleActions/SetMultipleActions.md

 # Bug Report: NPD in D-Link DIR-823G Router
 A null pointer dereference null pointer dereference overflow vulnerability has been identified in the D-Link DIR-823G router firmware that allows remote attackers to cause denial of service through malformed HTTP requests.
+The vulnerability occurs in function sub_4339E8 when processing the SetMultipleActions handler.

 ## Vulnerability Details